-Here is a short selection of main events taking place in France.
+Here is a short selection of the main events taking place in France.

-- June – The 24 Hours of Le Mans (24 Heures du Mans), the world’s oldest active sports car race in endurance racing, held annually in Le Mans.
-The race is considered to be one of the most prestigious automobile races in the world.
+- The 24 Hours of Le Mans (24 Heures du Mans) in June, the world’s oldest active sports car race in endurance racing, is held annually in Le Mans.
+The race is considered one of the world’s most prestigious automobile races.

-- July – Eurockéennes Festival of Belfort (Eurockéennes de Belfort), one of France’s largest rock music festivals in Belfort.
+- Eurockéennes Festival of Belfort (Eurockéennes de Belfort) in July, one of France’s largest rock music festivals in Belfort.

-- July – Avignon Festival (Festival d’Avignon), an annual arts festival held in the courtyard of the Popes’ Palace.
+- Avignon Festival (Festival d’Avignon) in July is an annual arts festival held in the courtyard of the Popes’ Palace.

-- June, July – Tour de France, the most famous bicycle race which always ends in the Champs-Élysées, Paris.
+- Tour de France in June and July is the most famous bicycle race that always ends in the Champs-Élysées, Paris.

-- July – Francofolies of La Rochelle, an annual music festival held in La Rochelle which aims at promoting francophone music.
+- Francofolies of La Rochelle in July, an annual music festival held in La Rochelle which aims at promoting francophone music.

-- July – The Vieilles Charrues Festival (literally: the Old Ploughs Festival) is held Carhaix, Brittany, France.
+- The Vieilles Charrues Festival (literally: the Old Ploughs Festival) in July is held in Carhaix, Brittany, France.
 It is one of the largest music festivals in France.

-- July-August – Paris-Plages, a temporary artificial beach created each summer along the river Seine in the centre of Paris.
+- Paris-Plages in July-August, a temporary artificial beach created each summer along the river Seine in the centre of Paris.

-- August – The Inter-Celtic Festival of Lorient (Festival Interceltique de Lorient), an annual festival, in Lorient, Brittany, dedicated to the cultural traditions of the Celtic nations.
+- The Inter-Celtic Festival of Lorient (Festival Interceltique de Lorient) in August an annual festival in Lorient, Brittany, dedicated to the cultural traditions of the Celtic nations.

-- August – the Lake Festival (Fête du Lac), one of Europe’s biggest fireworks displays above Lake Annecy.
+- The Lake Festival (Fête du Lac) is in August, one of Europe’s biggest fireworks displays above Lake Annecy.

-- August – Rock en Seine Festival, the last largest rock music festivals of the summer held at the park of Saint-Cloud, west of Paris.
+- Rock en Seine Festival in August, the last largest rock music festival of the summer held at the park of Saint-Cloud, west of Paris.

-- September – Deauville American Film Festival (Festival du cinéma américain de Deauville), a yearly film festival devoted to American cinema, taking place in Deauville, Normandy.
+- Deauville American Film Festival (Festival du cinéma américain de Deauville) in September, a yearly film festival devoted to American cinema, takes place in Deauville, Normandy.

-- September – Braderie de Lille, one of the biggest flea markets in Europe, attracting more than 2 million visitors.
+- Braderie de Lille in September, one of the biggest flea markets in Europe, attracts more than 2 million visitors.

 Summer in France: the weather

-Although temperatures vary across France, summer is generally a warm season in all places whether on the plains, in the hills or the mountains, with many long and hot blue-sky days.
+Although temperatures vary across France, summer is generally a warm season in all places, whether on the plains, in the hills or in the mountains, with many long and hot blue-sky days.
 Evenings are warm to slightly chilly depending on the location.

 From mid-July to mid-August, the weather is usually glorious throughout the country.
-It tends to be consistently very hot with possible heat waves (canicules) lasting several days or weeks.
+It tends to be consistently very hot with possible heat waves (la canicule) lasting several days or weeks.
 In Paris, it can get muggy and quite sticky.

-The weather can be scorching hot in the sun-drenched valleys and plains of Provence, Languedoc and Corsica.
-In the great north-east of France (Champagne, Burgundy, Franche-Comté, Lorraine and Alsace), days can be particularly humid as these regions are exposed to a semi-continental climate.
+In the great northeast of France (Champagne, Burgundy, Franche-Comté, Lorraine and Alsace), days can be particularly humid as these regions are exposed to a semi-continental climate.

-Summer is one of the best periods of the year to visit France, from the Mediterranean beaches to the glamorous French capital and the majestic Alps.
+Summer is one of the best periods to visit France, from the Mediterranean beaches to the glamorous French capital and the majestic Alps.
 A fun and festive vacation atmosphere can be felt throughout the entire country.